weaveworks-guides/weave-net-legacy/weave-multicast/weave-multicast.md

 * [Weave Net](https://www.weave.works/docs/net/latest/installing-weave/) and [Multicast](https://www.weave.works/docs/net/latest/features/)
 * AWS CloudFormation Template
 * EC2 Container Console
-* Weave Cloud
+* The [Weave Cloud](https://cloud.weave.works) token obtained after you've signed up.

 ##<a name="launching-AWS"></a>Launching the AWS CloudFomation Templates

 This AWS CloudFormation template is the easiest way to get started with Weave Net and Weave Cloud.
-CloudFormation templates provide developers and systems administrators a simple way to create a collection or a stack of related AWS resources, and allows you to provision and update them in an orderly and predictable fashion.
+CloudFormation templates provide a simple way to create a collection or a stack of related AWS resources, and allows you to provision and update them in an orderly and predictable fashion.

-Use this specially created Weaveworks CloudFormation template to create an EC2 cluster with all of the resources you need, including Weave Net and Weave Scope.
+Use this specially created Weaveworks CloudFormation template to create an EC2 cluster with all of the resources you need, including Weave Net and Weave Scope pre-installed onto an ECS Cluster.

 ###Before You Begin

-Before launching the cloud formation template:
+Before launching the CloudFormation template:

 * [Set up an Amazon Account](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/get-set-up-for-amazon-ec2.html)
 * [Create the Key Pairs](http://docs.aws.amazon.com/gettingstarted/latest/wah/getting-started-prereq.html).
 You will need to reference the name of the key pairs when you create the stack.